davidtrikic/etch-a-sketch/README.md

 ### Extras

-- Responsive layout with utilization of a CSS Grid and Flexbox
+- Responsive layout with utilization of CSS Grid and Flexbox
 - Dark and light theme

 ## Screenshots